Re-Roll: This Week’s Tabletop Game News for Week 48 of 2019

-Here is the board game (and board game-related!) news that caught our attention for the week ending November 29, 2019.
-With most US manufacturers having a short week and gearing up for the holidays, it’s a pretty slow news week.
+Here is the board game (and board game-related!) news that caught our attention for the week ending December 6, 2019.

 Gaming News